Southwest Can File Brief In US Air-American Case

 "We would certainly consider any and all opportunities, however, ultimately economics are a significant consideration for us in any market," Allegiant spokeswoman Jessica Wheeler said.

-"We anticipate that the merger would create a healthy network carrier that would focus on the needs of business and international travelers, opening up growth opportunities in US leisure markets for leisure-focused carriers such as Allegiant," Wheeler said.
+"We anticipate that the merger would create a healthy network carrier that would focus on the needs of business and international travellers, opening up growth opportunities in US leisure markets for leisure-focused carriers such as Allegiant," Wheeler said.